ustaxcourt/ef-cms/docs/entities/Case.md

 ### documents

-List of Document Entities for the Case.
+List of Document Entities for the case.

 > `array` | required